 As the industry leader for over 30 years, Easton Baseball/Softball has continued to raise the bar with innovation, originality and ingenuity.
 It began in 1969, when Easton produced the first true aluminum bat, and has continued throughout the past three decades with virtually all significant industry "firsts" having been pioneered by Easton: first CU31 bat; first C405 bat; first titanium bat; first Carbon Core bat; first Scandium bat; etc. The trend continues today with bats such as the Tri-Shell and the ConneXion.
 The patented Tri-Shell design features a super elastic rubber sleeve san.... read more

-- Product Video for the Easton S3: SL11S310B Senior League
+Description for Easton S3: SL11S310B Senior League